Prime rib roast is probably the most luxurious piece of meat, and when it’s cooked following the below technique, it melts in your mouth.

-Flip the roast upside down and grab the membrane with a paper towel.
-Peel it off and toss it in the trash.
+To do this, flip the roast upside down and grab the membrane with a paper towel.
+Then, peel it off and toss it in the trash.

 Rub + Rest

-Unlike turkey that gets a wet brine in the fridge, our prime rib gets a dry brine and is left out on the counter.
+Unlike turkey that gets a wet brine in the fridge, this prime rib gets a dry brine and is left out on the counter.

 The counter.
 What?
 Is that safe?
 Yep.
 It sure is, so long as you don’t exceed four hours.

 You want to leave it on the counter, so it gradually comes to temp before it hits the grill.
-If you put it on the grill at a 40-degree fridge temp, it’s not going to cook evenly.
+If you put the prime rib on the grill at a 40F-degree fridge temp, it’s not going to cook evenly.
 The center will take longer to warm while the outside overcooks.

-I leave it on the counter for 2-3 hours, and while it’s sitting around waiting, I slather it with robust herbs and my signature ingredient – allspice.
-While the beef is adjusting to room temperature it’s breathing in the herbs like an aromatherapy treatment.
+I leave it on the counter for 2-3 hours, and while it’s sitting around waiting, I slather it with robust herbs mixed with my Brisket Rub, garlic, olive oil and my signature ingredient – allspice.
+While the beef is adjusting to room temperature, it’s breathing in the herbs like an aromatherapy treatment.